vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 In order to allow creation of rewards which can pay-out to parties who are not actively trading, a transfer using this metric should be accepted in the cases where:

-- it specifies no metric asset, no markets within the market scope, no staking requirement, and no position requirement - in this case, all parties on the network are given a score of $1$.
+- it specifies only one of: metric asset, market scope, staking requirement, position requirement (an asset must be specified also in this case) - all parties meeting the eligibility criteria are given a score of $1$.
-- it specifies no metric asset, no markets within the market scope, no position requirement, but does specify a staking requirement - in this case, all parties meeting the staking requirement are given a score of $1$.

-If however a position requirement is specified, an asset must be specified also and then parties must meet the position requirement to receive rewards.
+Note: at least one requirement must be specified to avoid a trivial attack on the network where an attacker can just keep setting these rewards such that they never get paid but constantly evaluated on the whole network.

 ### Reward windows and transfer delays